Inky-Tech-Pty-Ltd/Links/README.md

 ### Privacy

-Carol has accepted that she will be make reputational statements *in public* whenever she uses Wikipedia, GitHub, or YouTube.
+Carol has accepted that she will be *in public* whenever she uses Wikipedia, GitHub, or YouTube.
-She is most likely also a member of some private villages - perhaps her nuclear family, or the village of Carol-and-her-two-besties.
+She is most-likely also a member of some private villages - perhaps her nuclear family, or the village of Carol-and-her-two-besties.
 Inside these villages, it is probable that there is a deeply-held norm that certain types of information are not to be made public.
+Privacy is a norm.

 Imagine that one of Carol's besties shares intimate relationship information outside the village.
 This would be a breach.
 The village would be damaged, and possibly dissolve.
 All three members would be poorer, and all three would feel mixtures of anger and sadness - strong emotions which, like shame, would re-wire the three brains, potentially forever.